Estimation of correlation coefficients and spin angular distributions of fission fragments: Angular correlations between fragment spins

 \section{Angular correlations between fragment spins}

 In addition to the above, there is currently a great deal of interest in the estimation of the angular correlation of the FF spins, given that there are a number of contradictory results for the angular distributions $P_{12}(\varphi)$ of these SDs.
+This section will compare the predictions of various theoretical models and analyze the angular distributions obtained from our numerical calculations.

 The initial efforts to derive estimates of the angular distributions $P_{12} (\varphi)$ were investigated using the previously mentioned \texttt{FREYA}, with the assumption that the spins of the fragments are perpendicular to the symmetry axis of the fissile system.
 In the context of this two-dimensional representation of the FF spins, it was demonstrated that there is a negligible correlation between them, both in magnitude and direction.
 This indicates that the distribution of $P_{12}( \varphi )$ is nearly isotropic.